 Understand more about Work Packages

-The Joint Action for Market Surveillance of Medical Devices (JAMS) is being delivered through five Work Packages, each tasked with delivering a variety of outcomes to meet the objective of this Joint Action.
+The Joint Action for Market Surveillance of Medical Devices (JAMS) was delivered through five Work Packages, each tasked with delivering a variety of outcomes to meet the objective of this Joint Action.

 Work packages 1-3: Coordination, dissemination and evaluation

-Taking over from the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK as of April 2019, the National Agency for the Safety of Medicines and Health Products (ANSM) in France is responsible for the first three work packages:
+Taking over from the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK as of April 2019, the National Agency for the Safety of Medicines and Health Products (ANSM) in France was responsible for the first three work packages:

-- Coordination of the project: ANSM has to verify that the Joint Action is completed on time, within budget, and with high–quality deliverables
+- Coordination of the project: ANSM had to verify that the Joint Action is completed on time, within budget, and with high–quality deliverables

-- Dissemination of the information: ANSM has to collect and circulate the deliverables to the target groups
+- Dissemination of the information: ANSM had to collect and circulate the deliverables to the target groups

 - Evaluation: ANSM had to check that the implementation of the project was developed as planned.

 Work package 4: Joint Manufacturer Inspections

-As part of their work package to improve manufacturer inspections, ANSM (France) and the National Authority of Medicines and Health Products (INFARMED) in Portugal, in collaboration with European partners, are responsibles for:
+As part of their work package to improve manufacturer inspections, ANSM (France) and the National Authority of Medicines and Health Products (INFARMED) in Portugal, in collaboration with European partners, were responsibles for:

 - Developing methods, agreed tools and guidance for a joint, consistent and proactive approach to manufacturer inspections by competent authorities: At the beginning of the project, various approaches and differences between Competent Authorities as how they approach market surveillance were identified.
 A guidance document intended to define and specify good practice by sharing and exchanging information on performing inspections was developed.

-- Establishing specific inspection scopes and objectives to complement those conducted by conformity assessment bodies:The joint manufacturer inspections will be complementary to the existing system in order to reinforce the current performances and permit the harmonisation of joint manufacturer inspections and not current national manufacturer inspections.
+- Establishing specific inspection scopes and objectives to complement those conducted by conformity assessment bodies:The joint manufacturer inspections are complementary to the existing system in order to reinforce the current performances and permit the harmonisation of joint manufacturer inspections and not current national manufacturer inspections.
 Work package 4 developed a harmonised guidance regarding joint inspection planning strategies.